 There is limited off-street parking near the building.
-There are several garages nearby with great prices available through SpotHero and Parking Panda, with the closest lots at 2101 16th St. NW and 1419 V St. NW, both less than 10 minutes walking distance.
+There are several garages nearby with great prices available through SpotHero and Parking Panda, with the closest lot at 2421 18th St NW, Washington, DC 20009, about a 10 minute walk to the venue.
 Garages are occasionally full or closed for special events, so we recommend allowing plenty of time to get to the venue.

 The venue is within walking distance of U Street Metro (15 minute walk) and the Columbia Heights Metro (12 minute walk) which are both on the green and yellow lines.
 If you get off at the U Street Metro be sure to enjoy the scenery as you walk through Meridian Hill / Malcolm X Park on your way to the Parks Center.

 Are there ID requirements or an age limit to enter the event?